prismosystems/RASP-Testing-Application/README.md

 * Persistence Cross Site Scripting

 How to Setup:
-1. To build the WAR file following steps have to be followed.
-	Import the project in Eclispe.
-Resolve the Maven Dependencies.
-Build using following command: mvn package It will create a WAR file in target folder.
+ To build the WAR file, import the project in Eclispe.
+Once project is imported resolve the Maven Dependencies.
+Build the package using following command: mvn package.
+It will create a WAR file in target folder.
 Deploy the WAR file in Apache Tomcat Server.